k9mail/k9mail-docs/docs/accounts/add.md

 Available options are:

 * None: This doesn't use any transport security at all.
-* SSL/TLS (if available): SSL/TLS is used but the certificate isn't checked.
-* **SSL/TLS (always)**: SSL/TLS is used and it's checked if the certificate is valid.
-* STARTTLS (if available): The STARTTLS method is used if available; the certificate isn't checked.
-If STARTTLS is not available, no encryption is used at all.
+* SSL/TLS: TLS is used.
-* **STARTTLS (always)**: The STARTTLS method is used and the certificate is checked for validity.
+* STARTTLS: The STARTTLS method is used.

+TLS and STARTTLS are both secure so it does not matter which you use, as long as it is supported by your outgoing mail provider.

 **Port**: The port number your provider's SMTP is listening on.
 This may be *465* or *587*, and in rare cases *25*, depending on the configuration and transport security settings of your server and K-9.